tzmanics/cincywwc_intro-to-node/README.md

 `npm init`

-Run your brand new project
-`node index.js`
-check it by curling your localhost port 3000
-`curl localhost:3000`

 ### Using Express
 Express is a light-weight web application framework to help organize your web application into an MVC architecture on the server side.